jay86cn/techui-vue2/README.en.md

-**The source code for the development of the mobile data screen is located in the group file of QQ Group:119059920, please pick it up yourself.**
+**The development source code of the mobile data screen is located in the telgram group, and the group link is at the bottom of the document, please pick it up yourself.**

  **Data Screen A-Mobile**